 U.S. Immigration Attorney: NAFTA Professional TN Visa Program

-Citizens of Canada and Mexico are eligible under the North American Free Trade Agreement (NAFTA) to enter the U.S. under TN status to work at certain specialized occupations.
-Petitioning for TN status (commonly referred to as a TN visa) is a relatively simple process; however an error, omission or poorly worded statement on supporting documentation may result in denial of the application.
+Citizens of Canada and Mexico may be eligible under the North American free trade agreement (formerly NAFTA) to enter the U.S. under TN status to work at certain specialized occupations.
+Petitioning for TN status (commonly referred to as a TN visa) is a relatively simple process; however, an error, omission or poorly worded statement on supporting documentation may result in denial of the application.
 Therefore, it is extremely important that a petition is meticulously prepared.

-At U.S. Law Center, we focus extensively on the area of nonimmigrant work visas.
-If you would like to discuss an application for a TN visa with one of our attorneys, please contact our office to arrange a complimentary consultation.
+At U.S. Law Center, we focus extensively on nonimmigrant work visas.
+If you would like to discuss a TN visa application with one of our attorneys, please contact our office to arrange a complimentary consultation.

 A Mexican citizen must obtain a U.S. TN visa at a U.S. consulate, generally in Mexico.
 Once the TN visa stamp is recorded in the Mexican citizen’s passport, the process for acquiring TN status is similar to that for a Canadian.

 Unlike the H-1B visa, TN status does not provide for dual intent and a path to a green card.
 If permanent residency is your goal, our lawyers will work with you to craft an appropriate multistage strategy.

 A professional may qualify for a TN visa in a broad range of professions, including accounting, science, health care, education and computer science.
 It is important that an application and the letter of intent from the employer describe the position and qualifications in terms that meet U.S. Citizenship and Immigration Services (USCIS) standards.

 Denial of TN status is more common for some professions, including management consultants and computer analysts, than others.
 An immigration officer might also deny an application for renewal of TN status if it appears that the applicant is using renewal in lieu of an H-1B visa.